Former UMaine women’s basketball star with ‘a heart of gold’ dies of cancer at 42

 “She was such a big player and such a presence in there, it opened up a lot of opportunities for us to do a lot of different things.”

-Porrini, who was an outstanding track and field athlete in high school, was inducted into the Bristol Hall of Fame in 2016.
+Clingan, who was an outstanding track and field athlete in high school, was inducted into the Bristol Hall of Fame in 2016.
 She was all-conference in all three sports and upon her graduation owned the city’s girls rebounding record with 1,032.

 All of her talents came together during her time at UMaine.